 - 1 cup pecans, chopped

-- Once the butter is cool, combine the butter and sugars in the bowl of your mixer and beat on medium speed for about 2 minutes or until light and fluffy.
+- Combine the butter and sugars in the bowl of your mixer and beat on medium speed for about 2 minutes or until light and fluffy.1 cup brown sugar, packed, 1 cup sugar, 2 cups unsalted butter, browned and cooled to room temperature

-- Add the eggs, one at a time, and continue to beat at medium speed until combined.
+- Add the eggs, one at a time, and beat at medium speed between each addition, until combined.3 eggs, room temperature

 - Line two large baking sheets with parchment paper.
 Using a small cookie scoop, place scoops of cookie dough onto baking sheets.
 Cover with plastic wrap and refrigerate at least 4 hours.